Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV circumnavigation problem: Application to the optimal UAV circumnavigation problem

-Next, a function representing the state cost will be constructed based on the so-called accumulated Fisher information.
-In order to quantify the utilization of the sensor data, we set up the the optimization criterion by exploiting the accumulated Fisher information $\mathcal{D}$, which is listed as follows:
+Next, a function representing the state cost will be constructed based on the so-called accumulative information \cite{ponda2009trajectory}.
+To quantify the utilization of the sensor data, we set up the optimization criterion by exploiting the accumulative information $\mathcal{D}$ based on the Fisher information metric, which is

 where $L(r_h,\eta)$ is